-We’ll differentiate ourselves in by being a more focused provider of Communications Infrastructure with extensive international connectivity and a broad range of solutions We believe our growing global network and our unique position as the only Pan-U.S./Canadian infrastructure provider (with owned assets) will deliver differentiated value.
+We’ll differentiate ourselves in by being a more focused provider of Communications Infrastructure with extensive international connectivity and a broad range of solutions.
+We believe our growing global network and our unique position as the only Pan-U.S./Canadian infrastructure provider (with owned assets) will deliver differentiated value.
 Our Tranzact online platform is another way we will set ourselves apart.
-It provides customers with the ability to price, shop and order our infrastructure as well as manage existing services.
+It provides customers with the ability to price, shop and order our infrastructure as well as manage existing solutions.
 Once we have updated Tranzact with our new global network capabilities, customers will not have to make an inquiry or wait for a call from us.
 They’ll immediately be able to go online, explore our expanded infrastructure, receive a quote and place an order.
 Of course, our account representatives and customer care staff are always available to answer questions and provide consultation.

 Will the Allstream management team stay in place?

 Zayo has selected Michael Strople, President of Allstream, to serve as Managing Director over both the Canadian business units.
 He will report to Karl Maier, President of Zayo International.
 They will lead the initiative to restructure into two business units, with each business unit focused on providing a great overall experience for customers and strong value creation for investors.